-A short visit creates warm memories in Trabzon, Turkey's city on the Black Sea.
+A short visit creates warm memories at Hagia Sofia in Trabzon, Turkey's city on the Black Sea.

 A large city on Turkey's Black Sea coast, Trabzon once occupied a pivotal spot on the ancient Silk Road before morphing into a modern day melting pot of cultures.
 It's long been a gateway destination to Iran and the Caucasus and has significant geo-political importance.
 But for my part I was simply eager to get to know the county beyond Istanbul and expand on my knowledge of Turkish history and cuisine.
 And for that, Trabzon was the perfect host.

-I picked up a few 'outrageous' lessons in local food when I traveled to Southwest Ontario.
+I picked up a few 'outrageous' lessons in local food when I traveled to Southwest Ontario to the Art and Cookery Bank.

 It's not everyday you're invited to a food fight, especially one that takes place in a barn that's over 130 years old!
 But West Lorne, Ontario, is anything but your usual destination.
 The community manages to walk the fine line between preserving the past and focusing on heritage while still moving forward with a modern style and focus.
 And their location in the heart of southwest Ontario's farmlands means that local food is at the heart of all that they do - including the odd food fight!